 - Sender ID

 Similar to SPF, Sender ID verifies the email sender’s IP address against the alleged owner of the sending domain.
 The difference is that Sender ID uses an algorithm, called Purported Responsible Address (PRA), to examine the message content of email by specifically focusing on the from address your recipients see.
-Sender ID was developed by Microsoft and other industry partners and has been adopted by more than 10 million domains worldwide.
-MSN Hotmail is known to use Sender ID when checking authentication.

 - DomainKeys Identified Mail (DKIM)